GFA-spec/GFA-spec/GFA1.md

 ## Terminology

 + **Segment**: a continuous sequence or subsequence.
-+ **Link** or **Jump**: a connection between two oriented segments.
-Each connection is from the end of one oriented segment to the beginning of another oriented segment.
-Links store the amount of basepairs overlapping, while jumps provide estimated distance between the segments.
++ **Link**: an overlap between two segments.
+Each link is from the end of one segment to the beginning of another segment.
+The link stores the orientation of each segment and the amount of basepairs overlapping.
++  **Jump**: (since v1.2) a connection between two oriented segments.
+Similar to link, but does not imply a direct adjacency between the segments, instead providing an estimated distance between the segments.
+Main use case is to specify segment relations across assembly gaps.
 + **Containment**: an overlap between two segments where one is contained in the other.
-+ **Path** or **Walk**: an ordered list of oriented segments, where each consecutive pair of oriented segments are supported by a link or a jump record.
++ **Path**: an ordered list of oriented segments, where each consecutive pair of oriented segments is supported by a link or a jump record.
++ **Walk**: (since v1.1) an ordered list of oriented segments, intended for pangenome use cases.
+Each consecutive pair of oriented segments must correspond to a 0-overlap link record.

 ## Line structure